Space heating from photovoltaics

 saves fossil fuels such as gas and oil.

-reduces the uneconomical feeding of the surplus into the electricity grid through higher self-consumption.
+reduces the uneconomical feeding of the surplus into the power grid through higher self-consumption.

 is space-saving – no heating and fuel storage room necessary.

-is also easy to use for renovations (e.g. no chiselling work required on the screed).
+is also easy to use for renovations (e.g. no chiselling work required for screed).

 is of course also possible in water-guided heating systems.